gargi2611/FutureIntern_Python/README.md

 Score Update: The scores for the player and the computer are updated accordingly.

 Display Results: The choices and results are displayed on the screen.

+# Tic Tac Toe Game
+This Python script code creates a graphical user interface (GUI) application for the classic game of Tic Tac Toe.
+Two players can play against each other, taking turns to place their marks (⭕ and ❌) on a 3x3 grid.

+**Features**

+Two-player Game: Two players take turns to place their marks on the grid.

+Turn Indicator: The game displays whose turn it is.

+Win Detection: The game detects when a player wins.

+Draw Detection: The game detects when the game is a draw.

+Reset Button: Players can reset the game to start a new match.

+Message Boxes: Informative pop-up boxes to announce the winner or a draw.

+**Game Logic:**

+Click Method: Handles the player's move by updating the button text with the player's mark and checking for a win or draw.

+Check Win Method: Checks rows, columns, and diagonals for three matching marks to determine a win.

+Check Draw Method: Checks if all buttons are filled without a winner to determine a draw.

+Reset Method: Resets the game state, clearing all button texts and resetting the player's turn.

+**Main Components:**

+Tkinter: This library is used to create the GUI.
+It provides various widgets such as labels, buttons, and frames to build the interface.

+MessageBox: Utilized to display pop-up messages for game events like winning or drawing.

+Buttons: Represent the 3x3 grid where players place their marks.
+Buttons are dynamically created in a nested loop and stored in a 2D list.

+Labels: Used to display the current player's turn and game status.

+Reset Button: Allows the players to reset the game and start over.

+**User Interaction**

+Player Move: The current player clicks on an empty button to place their mark (⭕ or ❌).

+Turn Switch: The game switches the turn to the other player.

+Win/Draw Check: After each move, the game checks if there is a winner or if the game is a draw.

+Game Over: If a player wins or the game is a draw, the game displays the result and disables further moves until the reset button is clicked.

+Reset: Players can click the reset button to start a new game.